WalletScrutiny/WalletScrutinyCom/_pages/attestations/assets.md

 <link rel="stylesheet" href="{{ base_path }}/assets/css/attestations.css">

 <div style="margin-bottom: 20px; display: flex; align-items: center; gap: 10px;">
-  <a href="/new_asset/" class="btn btn-info">Register New Asset</a>
+  <a href="/new_asset/" class="btn btn-success">Register New Asset</a>
-  {% include nostr/shareOnNostrButton.html defaultMessage="Look at the list of Latest Assets reported on WalletScrutiny and help us improve the transparency of the Bitcoin ecosystem!" %}
+  {% include shareButton.html defaultMessage="Look at the list of Latest Assets reported on WalletScrutiny and help us improve the transparency of the Bitcoin ecosystem!" %}
 </div>

 <div id="binariesTable"></div>